Manishfoodtechs/xp/README.md

 4. Production Ready.
 5. Responsive Topography is replaced with fluid topography.
 6. Size of button changes with device size.
+7. Customize your palette with css custom properties.
+(Coming very soon)

 ## How to use xp.css:
 Just download and link it or